FacundoGPG/IndonesianGrammar/README.md

 | Conjunctions | *dan, atau*                                                         | and, or                                                   |

 ---

 ## Models

-The grammar is constructed in three stages.
-Each stage addresses a specific formal property required for an LL(1) parser.
-The progression is: initial grammar → eliminate ambiguity → eliminate left recursion.
+The grammar is built in three stages: initial grammar > eliminate ambiguity > eliminate left recursion.

 ---

 ### Stage 1 — Initial Grammar

-The initial grammar captures the intended language structure directly and intuitively.
-The period is enforced only at the top level through a separate `Clause` non-terminal, keeping sentence composition and punctuation cleanly separated:
+The period is enforced only at the top level via `Clause`, keeping punctuation separate from sentence composition.

 ```
 S      → S Conj S | Clause '.'